 - Competition Analysis.
 Make sure to include both direct and indirect competitors.

 - Financials.
 Pitching to investors and/or looking for a loan?
-Include the money details here like expenses, costs, forecasted revenue.
+Include the money details here, like expenses, costs, and forecasted revenue.

 5. Register and Form a Business Structure